blockchain/coin-definitions/README.md

 ### Tokens in other chains

-On top of the Ethereum ERC20s that live in `erc20-tokens.json`, we also include tokens for Polygon, Binance and Tron.
+On top of the Ethereum ERC20s that live in `erc20-tokens.json`, we also include tokens for other EVM-like chains.
 In every case, the final file is generated according to the rules described in "ERC-20 Tokens List", with the appropriate chain in each case:

 - Original assets from `assets/blockchains/<chain>/assets/`
 - Extensions from `extensions/blockchains/<chain>/assets/`
 - Denylist from `extensions/blockchains/<chain>/denylist.txt`

 Final lists are generated here:

 - ETH: `erc20-tokens.json`
 - MATIC: `chain/polygon/tokens.json`
 - BNB: `chain/binance/tokens.json`
 - TRX: `chain/tron/tokens.json`
+- ARB: `chain/arbitrum/tokens.json`

 See how to add new ones [here](#add-a-new-chain-with-child-tokens)